The (Anti-)EDR Compendium

 PPID Spoofing

 In Windows, unlike Linux, there is no dependency between parent- and child process, as there is (was) no fork().
-The child inherits certain attributes from the parent, including the PID of the parent.
+The child gets certain attributes from the parent, including the PID of the parent.
 It will also be stored in the EPROCESS structure of the process.

 The function CreateProcessW() can be instructed to provide its own attributes, including the parent process of the child, in the STARTUPINFOEX structure.
 So already upon creation, we can give the child a wrong parent PID.